AnkitG7/TextUtils-GH-Pages/README.md

 # TextUtils-GH-Pages

-TextUtils React JS Application.
+TextUtils React JS Application (Github Pages).

 This project was bootstrapped with Create React App.

-Open https://ankitg7.github.io/TextUtils-GH-Pages/ to view it in the browser.